 - Strength training: It’s common to lose strength and mobility as you age, but you can slow the process by keeping your muscles active.
 Our BODYPUMP class uses weighted exercises to give you a full body workout and our Total Conditioning classes are designed to improve strength and flexibility.

-- Yoga, Pilates and SPIRIT: Yoga is perfect for increasing flexibility, calming the mind and developing a strong, stable core.
+- Yoga, Pilates and SPIRIT: Yoga over 50 has many benefits, such as increasing flexibility, calming the mind and developing a strong, stable core.
 Pilates can help build stability and maintain functional strength.

 Do at-home low impact workouts